tomeshnet/documents/technical/20171216-ubiquiti_winter_test.md

 ## Things Learned

-* Both Ubiquity antennas where set to the same lan ip address of 192.168.1.20, this created an ip conflict on the bridged interface.
+* Both Ubiquity antennas where set to the same LAN IP address of 192.168.1.20, this created an IP conflict on the bridged interface.
 One was changed to 192.168.1.21

 * A bad power brick for the orange pi would prevent the WIFI and MESHPOINT from working.
 Rebooting would bring it up for a very short period of time

 * So far the outdoor node preformed fairly well with outside temp dropping to -10 but node core temp not dropping below +8

-* ABS Tube is not very ridgid and bend with the went fairly easly making the antenna sway slightly in windy conditions
+* ABS Tube is not very ridged and bend with the went fairly easily making the antenna sway slightly in windy conditions

-* wireless throught a balcony door and screen has a decent signal strength but horrible throughput...
+* wireless through a balcony door and screen has a decent signal strength but horrible throughput...
 After testing it could be the outside node

 ## Performance Deterioration test